SolnBenchmark/Benchmark/MESF2DGauss/README.md

 ![Alt text](https://github.com/SolnBenchmark/Benchmark/blob/master/SESF2DGauss/FrameCoordinates.png)

 ### Emitter distribution and intensity (mean number of emitted photons)
-Emitters are randomly and uniformly distributed in a region of view.
+Emitters are randomly and uniformly distributed in the region of view.

 |Parameter |Variable and value| Unit|
 |:-----|:-----|:-----|